 - Any infractions that involve a commercial vehicle

+Under California’s points-based system, completion of the defensive driving school could remove a point from your license.
 However, you cannot remove the two points associated with an arrest for driving with a high blood alcohol concentration through a defensive driving program.

 Do Points Come Off Your License Eventually?

-Generally, points come off your license following a three-year period in California.
-However, some traffic violations remain on your license past the three-year period due to the rules in the driver’s license point system.
+Generally, points come off your license after three years in California.
+However, some traffic violations remain on your license longer due to the rules in the driver’s license point system.
+For example, the points-based system keeps track of DUI convictions for up to 10 years.

 A Lawyer Can Help Keep Points Off of Your License

 The best thing to do after getting a ticket is to fight the charges.
 If you avoid a conviction, you will not get the points, period.
-This resolution can help you keep your driver’s license and prevent the excessive penalties that DUI and other offenses now carry.
+This can help you keep your driver’s license and prevent the excessive penalties that DUI and other offenses now carry.

-In some cases, a lawyer may advise you to accept a plea bargain to lower charges for a DUI.
+- Get your charges reduced: In some cases, a lawyer may advise you to accept a plea bargain to lower charges for a DUI.
 The prosecution may not offer this kind of deal to a high-risk driver.
 You must accept fault for a less serious charge to take a plea bargain.

 Find out more by calling or completing our online contact form.